 One potential solution is employing highly accurate and safe battery management systems (BMS), which helps automakers and parts manufacturers bridge the gap between today’s high-cost batteries and tomorrow’s more affordable ones.

-“There are several major issues from a consumer perspective,” says Patrick Morgan, vice president and general manager of automotive at Analog Devices.
+“There are several major issues from a consumer perspective,” says Patrick Morgan.
 “Larger batteries enable longer ranges.
 The problem is that they add cost and weight.
 We’re solving that problem by making extremely efficient and accurate electronics for battery management systems that enable getting the most usable energy out of any given battery pack.”

 That efficiency is even more critical for industries like trucking, which are beginning to invest heavily in electrification.
 According to a McKinsey study, up to 20% of medium-duty trucks could be EVs by 2030—if batteries can keep up with demand.
 “EVs may require additional downtime for charging that can adversely impact business performance, because the vehicles are placed in a non-revenue status longer than gas-powered vehicles,” says Susan Shaheen, co-director of the Transportation Sustainability Research Center at the University of California, Berkeley.